 Chase has 5,100 branches, making it second only to Wells Fargo, which has 6,000 locations in 39 states.
 Chase was also named one of Time Magazine’s Best Banks in America in 2015 because of its huge network of 16,000 ATMs.
 But where the company really excels is its mobile banking.
 As brick-and-mortar banks continue to disappear, a clean web interface and user-friendly apps become increasingly important.
 Chase outshone its competitors, earning a 4.5 out of 5 rating for iOS devices and a 4.6 for Android.
 The next best was Citi, earning a 3.5 and 4.1 on iOS and Android, respectively.
 The worst — U.S. Bank — only scored a 2.5 and 3.8.

 Customers have reported a high degree of satisfaction with Chase.
 The Consumer Financial Protection Bureau reports Chase has a below-average number of consumer complaints for a bank of its size, which is a good indication that customers are largely satisfied with the service they receive.
 In J.D.
-Power’s 2016 U.S. Retail Banking Satisfaction Study, Chase Bank scored above the regional average in eight out of 11 regions and consistently outscored competitors like Bank of America and Citibank.
+Power’s 2017 U.S. Retail Banking Satisfaction Study, Chase Bank scored above the regional average in all 11 regions and consistently outscored competitors like Bank of America and Citibank.
 The survey found customers were most impressed with the ease of accessing their Chase accounts, but they were less impressed with the company’s fee structure.
 Chase’s monthly maintenance fees are slightly above average, and it’s one of the only large banks to charge customers for mobile check deposits, along with U.S. Bank.